You have a secret โ a hidden, dark secret:

 I think that when we learn to accept who we are, our authentic self, we have fewer issues with feeling a fraud.

 I love when you touch into the truth of awareness being consciousness/Divinity.
 I also value you not doing the retreat thing.
 I have been on many, but what you give me in the privacy of my home is much more valuable to me than what I tend to gain from a retreat.
 I love your newsletters and I receive weekly guidance from the other membership I have with you.
-This week’s advise to deal with difficulties using curiosity is very helpful.
+This weekโs advise to deal with difficulties using curiosity is very helpful.
 Thank you.
 My house was suppose to go on the market, tomorrow, after being off the market for months and having $25,000 worth of repairs to make it sellable.
 We had a hail storm.
 It was hit.
 Now siding needs replaced and possibly the roof.
 Oh..and my home owner insurance may drop me because I no longer live there.
 So I may face all the expense myself.
 It hits me hard when I think of it, but if I let myself be curious.
 How is this going to play out?
 What will I learn from the delay?
 Is there someone who needs me to wait that will buy it?
 What kind of growth will this produce?
-If I keep… Read more »
+If I keep going for questions instead of worriesโฆbe curious instead of stressed, it truly helps.
+So does breathing and being mindful, which is what you suggest, only you donโt call it mindfulness, I believe you refer to it as being aware of the moment.

 Thank you for this article.
 Every word is so touching from my life from childhood till today.
 I hope to overcome it.